SEND Information Report

 How will both you and I know how my child / young person is doing and how will you help me support my child’s / young person’s learning?

-Children identified with special educational needs, with or without an Education Health Care Plan have a written pupil passport, previously known as an Individual Education Plan, IEP.
+Children identified with special educational needs, with or without an Education Health Care Plan have a written pupil passport.
 The passport identifies the child’s strengths, areas of need, strategies for classroom management and records the interventions / strategies used in the classroom.
 A specific target sheet linked to the teaching and learning of the intervention is also produced.
 At the end of the intervention the targets are evaluated and the success of the intervention reviewed.
 An intervention is deemed successful if the progress ratio is 2:1 but this should also be translated into progress in the classroom.

 There is an allocated governor to meet with the SENCO and monitor the quality and success of SEN interventions and teaching.
-Currently Mr Richard Dickson is the designated governor.
-The SENCO reports to the governors at the School Improvement Committee meeting every term.
+Currently Mrs Rebecca Dugan is the designated governor.
+Information is given to the governors at the School Improvement Committee meeting every term.

 Formal interventions have a time frame, e.g. Precision Teaching takes place daily for six weeks (10 weeks is the maximum recommended time span for an intervention.)
 Interventions can be revisited or repeated but it is important to have time to consolidate learning in between.